bitfocus/companion-module-biamp-audia/HELP.md

 **Presets:**
 * Increase Fader Level (with down action to start the action, up action to stop it)
 * Decrease Fader Level (same actions)

+**Variables:**

+You can define the amount of variables you want to track through the module config page.

+You will have to calculate a command string to poll each value.

+Please only use this if you are experienced with the audia / nexia family of devices.